wilsonmar/wilsonmar.github.io/_posts/2016-07-03-macos-homebrew.md

    ### SHA

+   The SHA value is the hash code generated based on the contents.

+   Hashing is done before and after a file is saved and transmitted.
+   A hash is created after transmission to verify if every bit is the same.

    ### bottle do

    If there are different installers depending on each operating system, each is listed within <tt>bottle do</tt>